Dedicated to the people, geography, safety and environment of Sleepy Hollow in Marin County, California

 · Set back farther from the street to allow a drive through drop-off and 6 parking places.

-· Completely up to date with State and County code and compliance with Green Building Requierments, including safety, accessibility, drainage and landscaping.
+· Completely up to date with State and County code and compliance with Green Building Requirements, including safety, accessibility, drainage and landscaping.

 · Preserved $475,000 to lead our investment. ($325,000 of original donations has been spent to get to this "shovel-ready" point

 · Arranged debt financing, with loans of $2.075M and proceeds of $1.870 after paying off the pool mortgage.
 We borrowed $975,000 from Bank of the West at 5.16% for ten years on a 25-year amortization schedule.
 After paying off the pool mortgage (which had a balloon payment in 2020), we have $770,000 proceeds on hand from the bank loan.
 To complete the debt package, 11 community members each agreed to lend $100,000 on an interest-only basis for ten years at 6%.
 These monies will be drawn in up to three installments as needed during construction.
-Read more about the debt and operating plans and debt retirement.
+Review the operating projections and the debt retirement plan.

 · Negotiated an agreement with the SHFPD for their use of the facility, ensuring their presence at the Community Center for their critical work on our behalf to reduce fire risk, prepare for a fire emergency, and recover from disasters of any kind.
 This also fulfills of a significant charitable purpose of the SHCF and models an important message: the Community Center is a resource for all residents.